John Bolton Is a National Security Threat

 John Bolton wants regime change in North Korea and Iran, and he’ll do whatever it takes to get it.

-Lieutenant General H.R.
-McMaster is out as Trump’s national security adviser and former U.S. Ambassador to the United Nations (and current Fox News contributor) John Bolton is in.
+Lt.
+Gen. H.R.
+McMaster is out as Trump’s national security advisor, and former U.S. Ambassador to the United Nations (and current Fox News contributor) John Bolton is in.
 This is no mere rotation of on-screen personalities in the latest episode of “The Trump Show.”
 It is a move with potentially profound implications for the direction of U.S. foreign policy.
-Indeed, Bolton’s ascendance increases the risk of not one, but two wars — with North Korea and Iran.
+Indeed, Bolton’s ascendance increases the risk of not one but two wars — with North Korea and Iran.

 McMaster was no dove.
 But Bolton falls into an entirely different category of dangerous uber-hawk.
-Fifteen years ago, Bolton championed the Iraq war and, to this day, he continues to believe the most disastrous foreign policy decision in a generation was a good idea.
+Fifteen years ago, Bolton championed the Iraq War, and, to this day, he continues to believe the most disastrous foreign-policy decision in a generation was a good idea.
 Bolton’s position on Iraq was no anomaly.
 Shortly before the 2003 invasion, he reportedly told Israeli officials that once Saddam Hussein was deposed, it would be necessary to deal with Syria, Iran, and North Korea.
 He has essentially maintained this position ever since.
-Put plainly: for Bolton, there are few international problems where war is not the answer.
+Put plainly: For Bolton, there are few international problems where war is not the answer.

-As the nuclear crisis with North Korea enters a critical period, Trump’s choice of Bolton as national security adviser dims the prospect of reaching a peaceful solution.
-Bolton, like McMaster, sees Kim Jong Un as fundamentally irrational and undeterrable — a view that seems to justify launching a preventive war if the North Korea refuses to denuclearize.
+As the nuclear crisis with North Korea enters a critical period, Trump’s choice of Bolton as national security advisor dims the prospect of reaching a peaceful solution.
+Bolton, like McMaster, sees Kim Jong Un as fundamentally irrational and undeterrable — a view that seems to justify launching a preventive war if North Korea refuses to denuclearize.
 But McMaster supported diplomacy and, as a military man with extensive combat experience, understood the costs of war.
 Bolton, on the other hand, has spent his entire career sabotaging diplomacy with Pyongyang and seems downright giddy about a possible military confrontation.

 A little history is helpful here.
-Bolton was Under Secretary of State for Arms Control and International Security when the Bush administration made the fateful decision in 2002 to kill the 1994 Agreed Framework agreement with North Korea.
-The Clinton-era accord froze North Korea’s plutonium program under effective verification.
+Bolton was undersecretary of state for arms control and international security when President George W. Bush’s administration made the fateful decision in 2002 to kill the 1994 Agreed Framework with North Korea.
+The Bill Clinton-era accord froze North Korea’s plutonium program under effective verification.
 But when it was discovered that Pyongyang was pursuing a separate uranium enrichment program with the help of Pakistan, a key decision had to be made: re-engage in diplomacy to expand the agreement to prohibit uranium enrichment or tear it up, isolate a member of the “Axis of Evil,” and push for regime change.
-President George W. Bush, guided in part by Bolton, chose the latter approach.
+Bush, guided in part by Bolton, chose the latter approach.
 And once the Agreed Framework collapsed, North Korea took the secured plutonium under its control and built about half a dozen additional nuclear weapons, testing its first in 2006.
-For many arms control and non-proliferation experts, this case represents a cautionary tale about the risks of foreclosing diplomatic engagement.
-In Bolton’s mind, however, North Korea’s actions simply prove that diplomacy doesn’t work with rogue states, and that the only solution is to end these regimes all together, through U.S. military might if necessary.
+For many arms control and nonproliferation experts, this case represents a cautionary tale about the risks of foreclosing diplomatic engagement.
+In Bolton’s mind, however, North Korea’s actions simply prove that diplomacy doesn’t work with rogue states and that the only solution is to end these regimes all together, through U.S. military might if necessary.

+More than a decade later, Bolton continues to cling to this dark worldview.
+In a Sept.
+3, 2017, Fox News interview, Bolton declared that the only option left to address the North Korean nuclear challenge is “to end the regime in North Korea” and strike first.
+“Anybody who thinks that more diplomacy with North Korea, more sanctions, whether against North Korea or an effort to apply sanctions against China, is just giving North Korea more time to increase its nuclear arsenal,” Bolton warned.
+“We have fooled around with North Korea for 25 years, and fooling around some more is just going to make matters worse.”

+To further lay the groundwork for taking military action, Bolton penned an op-ed in the Wall Street Journal just last month titled “The Legal Case for Striking North Korea First.”
+Recalling the Bush administration’s flawed analysis in the run-up to the Iraq War, Bolton argued that “the threat is imminent” and that the United States has every right to take launch a preventive war before it is too late.

-On March 8, Trump shocked the world by agreeing to meet with Kim Jong Un sometime before the end of May.
-The President’s decision represents a high-stakes gamble that could produce a diplomatic breakthrough — or send the United States and North Korea careening towards a war that could kill hundreds of thousands of people.
-Reports suggest that the timing of Trump’s move to replace McMaster with Bolton, as well as the President’s earlier decision to fire Secretary of State Rex Tillerson and replace him with Mike Pompeo, is an effort to put key personnel aligned with his views in place leading into the summit.
+On March 8, Trump shocked the world by agreeing to meet with Kim sometime before the end of May.
+The president’s decision represents a high-stakes gamble that could produce a diplomatic breakthrough — or send the United States and North Korea careening toward a war that could kill hundreds of thousands of people.
+Reports suggest that the timing of Trump’s move to replace McMaster with Bolton, as well as the president’s earlier decision to fire Secretary of State Rex Tillerson and replace him with Mike Pompeo, is an effort to put key personnel aligned with his views in place leading into the summit.
 Yet if Bolton reflects, or influences, Trump’s position on North Korea, the entire endeavor is doomed.
 Indeed, Bolton reacted to news of the summit by dismissing any prospect for success and rooting for a quick failure so the United States can move on to other options.
 According to Bolton, the only value in having this “unproductive” leader-to-leader meeting now, instead of starting with a more deliberate set of working-level talks, is to “foreshorten the amount of time that we’re going to waste in negotiations that will never produce the result we want, which is Kim giving up his nuclear program.”

 Bolton’s doomsaying views are not reserved for North Korea alone; he is equally likely to encourage Trump to chart a path toward military confrontation with Iran.
 McMaster was no fan of Iran.
-As an Iraq-war veteran who lost troops to Iranian made rockets and roadside bombs, he favored a muscular policy to push back against the Islamic Republic’s regional ambitions.
+As an Iraq War veteran who lost troops to Iranian-made rockets and roadside bombs, he favored a muscular policy to push back against the Islamic Republic’s regional ambitions.
 But McMaster did not favor ditching the 2015 Iran nuclear deal (officially, the Joint Comprehensive Plan of Action, or JCPOA) because he understood that doing so would isolate Washington, not Tehran, and make it even harder to contain Iran’s other destabilizing behavior.
 Not so with Bolton.

 Over the past two years, inspectors with the International Atomic Energy Agency (IAEA) have filed nine consecutive reports showing that Iran is living up to its commitments to constrain its nuclear program in accordance with the JCPOA.
 Yet Bolton claims, “I don’t think the evidence is there that this agreement is slowing them down.”
 Bolton has also repeatedly asserted, without any actual evidence, that Iran is on the cusp of acquiring off-the-shelf nuclear weapons from North Korea.
 “If Tehran’s long collusion with Pyongyang on ballistic missiles is even partly mirrored in the nuclear field,” he wrote last year in the Wall Street Journal, “the Iranian threat is nearly as imminent as North Korea’s.
 Whatever the extent of their collaboration thus far, Iran could undoubtedly use its now-unfrozen assets and cash from oil-investment deals to buy nuclear hardware from North Korea, one of the world’s poorest nations.”
 Moreover, for Bolton, actual Iranian compliance with the JCPOA seems beside the point.
 As he wrote on Twitter in January: “There’s been far too much debate over whether #Iran is in violation of the #NuclearDeal.
 The point is that this was a bad deal to begin with and it’s a bad deal now and it should be torn up.”

 As is the case with North Korea, Bolton’s appointment comes at an incredibly sensitive time for the Iran nuclear deal.
-In fact, the fate of the JCPOA will likely be decided in May—the same month as the proposed Trump-Kim Jong Un summit.
-On January 12, Trump set a 120-day deadline for European allies and Congress to “fix” the agreement or he would stop waiving U.S. nuclear-related sanctions and withdraw from the deal.
-McMaster — along with Tillerson and Secretary of Defense Jim Mattis — repeatedly urged Trump not to trash the JCPOA, searching for a minimally sufficient agreement with Europe and U.S. lawmakers to keep the president in the deal.
+In fact, the fate of the JCPOA will likely be decided in May — the same month as the proposed Trump-Kim summit.
+On Jan.
+12, Trump set a 120-day deadline for European allies and Congress to “fix” the agreement, or he would stop waiving U.S. nuclear-related sanctions and withdraw from the deal.
+McMaster — along with Tillerson and Secretary of Defense James Mattis — repeatedly urged Trump not to trash the JCPOA, searching for a minimally sufficient agreement with Europe and U.S. lawmakers to keep the president in the deal.
 A State Department team has been working with their counterparts in France, Germany, and the United Kingdom to identify a compromise that would entail additional European commitments to sanction Iran’s ballistic missile program, a reaffirmation of IAEA inspection rights, and a framework to negotiate additional restrictions on Iran’s nuclear program when constraints on uranium enrichment weaken at years 10 and 15 of the JCPOA in exchange for Trump remaining in the accord.
-Bolton — perhaps with support from fellow Iran hawk Pompeo — is likely to tell the State Department not to bother, and encourage the President to reject any arrangement with the Europeans as insufficient.
+Bolton — perhaps with support from fellow Iran hawk Pompeo — is likely to tell the State Department not to bother and encourage the president to reject any arrangement with the Europeans as insufficient.

 Last August, Bolton wrote a memo to Trump, published in the National Review, dismissing the notion that the JCPOA can or should be fixed, instead outlining a strategy for ripping up the deal.
-And when asked on October 4, 2017 by the Fox Business network what advice he would give Trump, Bolton said: “I would urge him to get out of the Iran deal completely…We shouldn’t try a too-cute-by-half approach [of seeking to improve the deal].
+And when asked by Fox Business on Oct.
+4, 2017, what advice he would give Trump, Bolton said: “I would urge him to get out of the Iran deal completely.… We shouldn’t try a too-cute-by-half approach [of seeking to improve the deal].
 America benefits from strong, clear, decisive leadership.
 This is a very bad deal for the United States.
-That’s what the President believes.
+That’s what the president believes.
 He should just get out of it.”

+This month, Gen. Joseph Votel, the top U.S. military officer in the Middle East, said that “the JCPOA addresses one of the principle threats that we deal with from Iran, so if the JCPOA goes away, then we will have to have another way” to address Iran’s nuclear program.
+There is no doubt what Bolton envisions as the alternative: As he argued in an infamous 2015 New York Times op-ed, and has repeatedly advocated over the years, “to stop Iran’s bomb, bomb Iran” and push for regime change.
+Bolton has been completely transparent about his game plan here.

 Bolton’s views on Iraq, North Korea, Iran, and other issues reveal a general pattern of thought: a tendency toward worst-case thinking; a pattern of warping and misusing intelligence to build the case for war with rogue states; a disdain for allies and multilateral institutions; a blind faith in U.S. military power and the benefits of regime change; and a tendency to see the ends as justifying the means, however horrific.
 Bolton also has a long and documented history of stifling views that differ from his own and even punishing subordinates who disagree with him.
-While this style may make him a good fit with Trump, it will compound the ongoing demoralization of the intelligence community, career civil servants, and National Security Council staff, and contribute to the further dysfunction of an already broken national security process.
+While this style may make him a good fit with Trump, it will compound the ongoing demoralization of the intelligence community, career civil servants, and National Security Council staff and contribute to the further dysfunction of an already broken national security process.

-McMaster’s departure and Bolton’s appointment represents just the latest sign that Trump is sick of being constrained by the “adults” in the room.
-Instead, the President seems increasingly inclined to go with his gut and is looking to surround himself with ideological bedfellows and enablers.
-And, in Bolton, Trump has found a national security adviser who will feed his worst instincts: his uncomfortable relationship with objective facts; his belief that a bullying maximalism is how the United States “leads”; his disdain for real diplomacy; his tendency to value the military instrument above — and to the exclusion of — all others; and his conviction that a toxic work environment and ridicule produces good outcomes.
+McMaster’s departure and Bolton’s appointment represent just the latest sign that Trump is sick of being constrained by the “adults” in the room.
+Instead, the president seems increasingly inclined to go with his gut and is looking to surround himself with ideological bedfellows and enablers.
+And, in Bolton, Trump has found a national security advisor who will feed his worst instincts: his uncomfortable relationship with objective facts; his belief that a bullying maximalism is how the United States “leads”; his disdain for real diplomacy; his tendency to value the military instrument above — and to the exclusion of — all others; and his conviction that a toxic work environment and ridicule produce good outcomes.
 In government, personnel often is policy — and Trump’s latest personnel move is likely to leave the United States and the world less safe.

 Colin H. Kahl is the inaugural Steven C. Hazy senior fellow at the Freeman Spogli Institute for International Studies' Center for International Security and Cooperation and a strategic consultant at the Penn-Biden Center for Diplomacy and Global Engagement.
 From 2014 to 2017, he was deputy assistant to President Barack Obama and national security advisor to Vice President Joe Biden.